mcfredrick/TimeMachineDelay/README.md

 About this project:

 This project is a work in progress.
 It is a chorus/delay effect plugin that can be used either as a standalone audio effect app or a VST3/AU plugin in any compatible DAW.
-New functionality will be added as I write it into the app.
+New functionality will be added as it is developed.
+For some insight into the future of this app, check the [Project Board].(https://github.com/mcfredrick/Chorus-Flanger-Plugin/projects).

 Installation: